Understand Your CarVeto Certificate:

 Private seller

-It is illegal for a private seller to sell a car with outstanding finance knowingly, and you stand to lose the car unless the loan agreement is settled in full before purchase.
+It is illegal for a private seller to knowingly sell a car with outstanding finance, and you will lose the car unless the loan agreement is settled in full before purchase.

 Who has the right to sell?